 As for the shelves, I thought I had plywood left from the boys bedroom desk, but Shane reminded me it got tossed in the flood.
 I thought for sure I’d break my budget getting more (have you seen lumber prices lately!?), but after wandering the hardware store aisles, I found pressboard shelving with a wood pattern meant for closets for $18!
 The piece was long enough to cut into two shelves and I was able to use the edging tape from the boys desk to make the edges look finished.
 I actually turned the round edge of the shelving towards the wall and lined the edging tape up on the top edge, but it does hang over the bottom of the shelf a bit.
 It makes them look thicker and more modern.

 The LEGO man storage on that shelf was also a DIY.
 I used a wood panel from the Dollar Store I had leftover from my Dollar Store DIY challenge.
-I marked out a grid and screwed lego pieces on from the back for the men to stand on.
+You can see a DIY tutorial to make this minifigure LEGO storage here.
 I love seeing which they choose to swap out and create, it’s such a fun piece of decor that lets them show off their favourite LEGO people.

 Over on the other walls, it’s all DIY decor!
 The large photo canvases with stitching and paint were a DIY I made last summer.
-You can see the tutorial for those here.
+You can see the tutorial for those photo canvas crafts here.
 I love how grouped together they make such an impact.

 I loved this DIY so much, I recreated it with a Winnie The Pooh quote for my friend’s nursery makeover I shared a couple weeks ago (this playroom was done back in March, I’m just slow to blog about it!).
 For hers, I used a flour sack tea towel to save time hemming fabric.
-See that here!
+See that Winnie the Pooh Nursery here!

 Other than that?
 I used the whale lamp (discontinued) we have been storing since we moved, from this whale themed nursery and the faux fur rug from our last house bedroom (it looked so so very small in this bedroom).
 We’d bought the little stools for under the craft table from IKEA a year or so ago, but they’re still available as well.
 The little ‘Today is a Great Day to Learn Something New’ art is a free printable I shared last year – it’s available in 3 colours, find that here!